Joseph Calleia

-Biography
+Early life

 Joseph Alexander Caesar Herstall Vincent Calleja was born on August 4, 1897, in Notabile (now called Mdina), in the administrative area of Saqqajja, in the Crown Colony of Malta.
 His parents were Pasquale and Eleonore Calleja; his father was an architect.
 Calleia studied at St. Julian's and St. Aloysius Colleges.
-At age 12 he used the English pound given to him for Christmas to buy two dozen harmonicas, and organized a local band whose performances were soon netting £100 a week.
+At age 12, he used the English pound given to him for Christmas to buy two dozen harmonicas, and organized a local band whose performances were soon netting £100 a week.
 Sent by his father to London to study engineering, Calleia employed his good tenor voice in music halls, performing ballads of the Scottish Highlands in traditional dress.
 He worked as Joseph Spurin, using his mother's maiden name due to his father's disapproval.

 In 1914 Calleia joined the British Transport Service.
-After cruising the world for two-and-a-half years, his ship was torpedoed in the English Channel.
+After cruising the world for two and a half years, his ship was torpedoed in the English Channel.
 Hospitalized for three months, Calleia was awarded a campaign medal and honorably discharged.
 He traveled to the United States in 1917.
 Unemployed, he sang for the Red Cross and armed services, and volunteered for the American Tank Corps.

 Calleia began his stage career on Armistice Day.
 After World War I, he had only limited success in vaudeville.
 He earned his living stoking the furnace at a department store, and got a night job washing and repairing New York City streetcars.
 By day, he haunted theatrical booking offices.
 The Henry W. Savage agency sent Calleia to Denver, where he made his stage debut singing in the chorus of Jerome Kern's musical comedy Have a Heart.
 The following season, he had a bit part in Pietro (1920), an Otis Skinner vehicle that played six weeks on Broadway and 40 weeks on tour.
 Calleia supplemented his salary by working as assistant stage manager and repairing trunks at $3 each.